SEND Information Report

 Ponders End – our site in Ponders End (KS4) is currently being re-developed in partnership with LBE.
-Current works include a new heating system and classroom refurbishments.

 We work closely with any agencies involved with our pupils so that a multi-agency approach can further our work.
 There are trained safeguarding officers on all sites to ensure that pupils are effectively protected from harm.
 Safeguarding across our school is considered everyone’s responsibility and as such our school aims to create the safest environment.
 We recognise the contribution it can make in ensuring that all young people who use our school feel that they will be listened to and appropriate action taken.
 We do this by working in partnership with other agencies in accordance with ‘Working Together to Safeguard Children’ (2018) and seeking to establish effective working relationships with parents, carers and other colleagues to develop and provide activities and opportunities that will help to equip our young people with the skills they need.

 Safeguarding is not just about protecting young people from deliberate harm.
 For our school it includes such things as child safety, bullying, racist abuse and harassment, visits, peer-on-peer abuse, internet safety, etc. It is the responsibility of the Designated Safeguarding Leads on all sites to ensure that all safeguarding issues raised in school are effectively responded to, recorded and referred to the appropriate agency.